Blobfolio/righteous-mimes/BUILDING.md

 &nbsp;
 ## Rinse and Repeat

-To launch the build environment a second or third or hundredth time, pop back into the project directory and run `just sandbox-launch` again.
+To launch the build environment a second or third or hundredth time, pop back into the project directory and run `just sandbox` again.

 To update/rebuild the environment at any point in the future, run `just sandbox-rebuild`.
 Easy!